Expat Japan Guide

 Furusato Nozei (ふるさと納税) Guide for Foreigners in Japan (2025)

-Furusato Nozei (ふるさと納税, hometown tax) is one of Japan’s best financial benefits for residents — including foreigners.
-You redirect part of your tax payment to any municipality in Japan and receive gifts (food, goods, experiences) worth up to 30% of your donation.
+Furusato Nozei — hometown tax — is one of Japan’s best-kept money-saving secrets, and most foreigners who pay residence tax here have no idea they’re eligible.
+Done right, you can receive thousands of yen in local goods and products at essentially no net cost.
 Here’s how it works.
 How It Works You donate to any municipality in Japan (not your own) The municipality sends you a gift (返礼品) — usually food, drink, local products You deduct the donation from your income tax and residence tax — minus a ¥2,000 personal contribution Net cost to you: ¥2,000 total, regardless of how much you donate (up to your limit) Example: You donate ¥50,000 to a municipality in Hokkaido.
 They send you ¥15,000 worth of crab and beef.
 You deduct ¥48,000 from your taxes (¥50,000 – ¥2,000).
 Your net cost: ¥2,000 + the money you already owed in taxes anyway. ...